Sckathach/subspace-rerouting/paper/main.typ

     [Gemma2 2b], [0.84], [0.54], [0.34\*], [0.53], [0],
     table.hline(stroke: 0.1em),
   ),
   caption: [ASR of the three SSR methods, along with the nanoGCG baseline, and vanilla runs - unmodified harmful instructions.
 Values with (\*) were computed using multiple attempts, thus the real ASR is lower.
 The result of Attention-SSR on Qwen (\*\*) can be discarded, as any random picked head in the last layers yielded similar results, revealing that any perturbation may jailbreak the model.], ) <table:probe-results>

-The optimization is also time and resource efficient (Appendix @sec:ssr-addres) - as the generation can be stopped after the last targeted layer, some attacks required only one-third of the model, leading to jailbreaks on LLama 3.2 1b in 14 seconds.
-Using Probe-SSR, the optimization also proved efficient in terms of the number of tokens needed for the perturbation.
+The optimisation is also time and resource efficient (Appendix @sec:ssr-addres) - as the generation can be stopped after the last targeted layer, some attacks required only one-third of the model, leading to jailbreaks on LLama 3.2 1b in 14 seconds.
+Using Probe-SSR, the optimisation also proved efficient in terms of the number of tokens needed for the perturbation.
 For instance, Llama 3.2 1b can be jailbroken using only three perturbation tokens.

 Furthermore, the consistent success of Probe-SSR across all tested models, indicates that linear separability of harmful and harmless content in representation space is a fundamental property of aligned language models, and safety mechanisms may share common structural vulnerabilities despite differences in model architecture and alignment techniques.